LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

           `Google Test framework <https://github.com/google/googletest>`_,
           so you can also run tests via Google Test commands.

-          It is very important to note that the version of Googletest that is used in RAJA version v0.11.0 or newer requires CUDA version 9.2.x or newer when compiling with nvcc.
+.. note:: It is very important to note that the version of Googletest that
+          is used in RAJA version v0.11.0 or newer requires CUDA version 9.2.x or newer when compiling with nvcc.
 Thus, if you build RAJA with CUDA enabled and want to also enable RAJA tests, you must use CUDA version 9.2.x or newer.
+Earlier versions of RAJA allow older versions of CUDA to be used.

 .. note:: You may use externally-supplied versions of the camp and cub
           libraries with RAJA if you wish.
 To do so, pass the following